tony-aw/tinycodet/README.md

 mtcars$mpg[mtcars$cyl>6] <- mtcars$mpg[mtcars$cyl>6]^2
 ```

-With `tinyoperators` one can now make this more compact (more “tiny”, if
+With `tinyoperations` one can now make this more compact (more “tiny”,
-you will) as follows:
+if you will) as follows:

 ``` r
 mtcars$mpg[mtcars$cyl>6] %:=% \(x)x^2
 ```

-This function-based method is used instead of the more traditional
+This function based method is used instead of the more traditional
 in-place mathematical modification like `+=` to prevent precedence
 issues (functions come before mathematical arithmetic in `R`).
 Precedence issues are a common occurrence in R packages that attempt to
-implement in-place modifying arithmetic; the `%:=%` does not have this
+implement in-place modifying arithmetic; `tinyoperations`’s `%:=%`
-problem, as the math is specified inside a function.
+operator does not have this problem, as the math is specified inside a

-In case you’re wondering: the primary differences between
-`tinyoperator`’s `%:=%` and `magrittr`’s `%<>%`, are as follows:

-- `%:=%` allows (and is even designed for) anonymous (mathematical)
-  functions, whereas `%<>%` does not allow anonymous functions.
-- `%:=%` is not intended to be chained with more piped functions, unlike
-  `%<>%`.
+function.

-## 7.3 In-place modifying string arithmetic and sub-setting
+## 6.3 In-place modifying string arithmetic and sub-setting

 With the exception of `%ss%`, all infix operators for string arithmetic
 and string sub-setting have their in-place modifying equivalent: